joysmith/Express-by-Robert_Bunch/03 Before Express/notes/README.md

 # Notice

-1. The server will responce with its callback with http request to client
+1. The server will responce with its callback

 - the http module has a createServer method
 - takes 1 arg: